MariaLundgren/frozan/README.md

     ![print screen of contact section](assets/docs/images/contact-mobile.jpg)
     ![print screen of contact section](assets/docs/images/contact-desktop.jpg)

+#### 404 page

+##### Manual testing of 404 page.
+- Trying to go to a page that don't excists on my website and I come to the 404 page.
+- Clicking on the take me back button and I go back to the website again.

 ### Responsiveness

 The responsiveness is tested using Chrome and Mozilla Firefox DevTools.